rohitg00/DevOps_Books/CONTRIBUTING.md

 People *love* thorough bug reports.
 I'm not even kidding.

+## Contributing

+We love pull requests from everyone.
+By participating in this project, you agree to abide by the [Code Of Conduct](https://github.com/rohitg00/DevOps_Books/blob/main/CODE_OF_CONDUCT.md).

 ## License
 By contributing, you agree that your contributions will be licensed under its MIT License.